Birding Cruise Galápagos: Natural History Extravaganza

 Just 483 years ago the first man stepped onto the Galápagos Islands and marveled at this living laboratory.
 Today we continue to be awestruck by this constantly changing archipelago.
 As the Nazca Plate moves and new islands are formed, evolution is illustrated up close and personal.
-Visiting the Galápagos archipelago is a dream for all naturalists.
+A birding and wildlife tour to the Galápagos archipelago is a dream for all naturalists.

 Some of the Galápagos specials that we hope to find on this trip include Galapagos Penguin, Waved Albatross, Galapagos Shearwater, Wedge-rumped and Elliot’s Storm Petrels, Magnificent Frigatebird, Nazca, Red-footed, and Blue-footed Boobies, Lava Heron, Galapagos Hawk, Lava Gull, Galapagos Martin, Galapagos Flycatcher, Vermilion Flycatcher, Galapagos, Floreana, San Cristobal, and Espanola Mockingbirds, Vegetarian Finch, Woodpecker Finch, Common Cactus Finch, Green Warbler-Finch, Large and Small Tree Finches, Small and Medium Ground Finches, and Mangrove Finch.